What to do when you don't have full access to Harvard's print collections

 - English, Comp Lit, and RLL affiliates: contact Odile if you need something and can't find access.
 I'm here to help you troubleshoot!

-- Sign up to receive Harvard Library update emails (every 2-4 weeks) about newly reopened library services and other pandemic-related adjustments and accommodations.
+- Sign up to receive Harvard Library update emails (every 2-4 weeks) and be the first to learn about new services or changes to existing services.

 - The yellow banner alert at the top of library.harvard.edu links to the latest information on Harvard's library services.